SPI protocol

 SPI protocol in Typhoon HIL toolchain

 Currently, only SPI Slave functionality is implemented in the Typhoon HIL toolchain.
-It is supported by the following Typhoon HIL devices: HIL404 and HIL606.
+It is supported by the following Typhoon HIL devices: HIL101, HIL404, HIL506, and HIL606.

 SPI is implemented using the GPIO connector on a HIL device.
 This limits the use of the protocol to the devices that have this type of connector.
-The list of devices that have the GPIO connector can be found in the General Specifications.
+This limits the use of the protocol to the devices that have a GPIO connector.
+Information regarding the available ports for each HIL device model is documented in each device's General Specifications section in the Hardware Manual..
+The pinout for the GPIO connector per HIL device is also detailed there in the Mechanical section.

 SPI Slave